 Outdoor education kicks it up a notch in seventh grade.
-Students can expect to combine learning with adventure by going on trips that involve backpacking, snow skiing, and a week in Camp Wawona Outdoor School in the beautiful Yosemite National Park.
+Students can expect to combine learning with adventure by going on trips that involve backpacking, camping, and a week in Camp Wawona Outdoor School in the beautiful Yosemite National Park.

 Beyond the outdoor learning and standard academic curriculum, students in seventh grade strengthen their self-management skills and organizational abilities.
 There is a strong emphasis in taking responsibility for their own learning and in meeting deadlines in a timely fashion.
 By the time the students complete seventh grade, the goal is to have graduated a more mature and responsible teenager.

 In the final year at VHM Christian, the goal is to prepare students for entry into high school.
-There is a strong emphasis on writing across the curriculum, and the math program allows for acceleration into algebra; students are prepared for honors math in secondary school.
+There is a strong emphasis on writing across the curriculum, practical and theoretical application of math, appreciation of History, and focus on analytical and literary abilities.
 Students become skilled users of technology tools, as they use laptop computers daily.